-- Student Illness A physician or mental health professional's written excuse is required if a student is absent from school for 3 or more consecutive days for it to be considered excused. - Family Illness Administration may require a physician or mental health professional's explanation of the necessity of the student's absence. - Quarantine of the Home Excused absence is limited to the length of the quarantine as determined by the appropriate public health official. - Death of a Relative Excused absence is limited to a period of 3 days in this case.
-Communication with the administration may result in a longer excused time period. - Medical or Dental Appointment A physician, mental health professional or dental office's written excuse is required in this case.
+- Student Illness A physician or mental health professional's written excuse is required if a student is absent from school for 3 or more consecutive days for it to be considered excused. - Family Illness Administration may require a physician or mental health professional's explanation of the necessity of the student's absence.

+- Quarantine of the Home Excused absence is limited to the length of the quarantine as determined by the appropriate public health official.
+Documentation from a healthcare professional is required. - Death of a Relative Excused absence is limited to a period of 3 days in this case.
+Communication with the administration may result in a longer excused time period. - Medical or Dental Appointment A physician, mental health professional, or dental office's written excuse is required in this case.
 A doctor's appointment does not excuse a student from school all day unless proof is shown to merit this.
-Students are expected to be at school before the appointment, acquire all missed assignments and return after the appointment.
-Students who fail to have documentation for the entire day will receive an unexcused absence for the total hours missed.

-- Observance of a Religious Holiday Any student will have an excused absence if the purpose of the absence is to observe a religious holiday consistent with their held religious beliefs. - College Visitation Written verification from the college or university attended is required.
-College visitations are limited to three per student per year, unless permission is given by the guidance counselor or an administrator for more than three.
-College visits will not permitted during midterm week, final exam week or the last two weeks of school - Other/Emergency Absences for reasons other than outlined above should be discussed with the administration to determine if there is sufficient cause for the absence.
+Students are expected to be at school before the appointment, acquire all missed assignments, and return after the appointment.
+Students who do not have documentation for the entire day will receive an unexcused absence for the total hours missed. - Observance of a Religious Holiday Any student will have an excused absence if the purpose of the absence is to observe a religious holiday consistent with their held religious beliefs. - College Visitation Written verification from the college or university attended is required.
+College visitations are limited to three per student per year unless the school counselor or an administrator gives permission for more than three.
+College visits are not permitted during midterm week or the last two weeks of school. - Other/Emergency Absences for reasons other than outlined above should be discussed with the administration to determine if there is sufficient cause for the absence.
 Absences may be determined unexcused and will count towards truancy.
-This may result in an Absence Intervention Plan and disciplinary action.
+This may result in an Absence Intervention Plan.